-Section 504 students access the same curriculum, assessment, and instruction as the general education students.
-Students disabled under Section 504 may have a Section 504 Plan with appropriate accommodations.
+Students who are identified as having a disability under Section 504 access the same curriculum, assessment, and instruction as the non-disabled students.
+Students determined to be disabled under Section 504 may have a Section 504 Plan with appropriate accommodations, if warranted.
 Testing accommodations are authorized when determined appropriate by the Section 504 committee.